coniferprod/KSynthLib/README.md

 The library is written in C# 8.0 and targets .NET Core 3.1.

+## Installation from NuGet

-It is available on [NuGet](https://www.nuget.org/packages/KSynthLib/) but you can also use it locally.
+The library is available on [NuGet](https://www.nuget.org/packages/KSynthLib/).

+## Local installation

-If you want to do that, add a local directory containing your NuGet packages to your NuGet configuration file.
+You can also use the library locally.
+Add the local directory containing your NuGet packages to your NuGet configuration file.

 Your NuGet configuration file is most likely `~/.nuget/NuGet/NuGet.Config`,